JasperWi/Explainable-KD-CNN/README.md

     - `--learning_rate`: Learning rate for the optimizer.
 (Default: 0.003)
     - `--temperature`: Temperature for the knowledge distillation.
 (Default: 50)
     - `--num_models`: Number of models to train for each configuration.
 (Default: 10)
     - `--output_directory`: Directory to save the trained models and training results.
+(Default: './output')
     - `--imageNet_path`: Path to the ImageNet dataset.

 2. `assess_explainability`: This script can be used to assess the explainability of a trained model using the Quantus library.
 The script will generate explanations for the specified model using the specified images and save the explanations to the specified output directory.